 The Best Gold Spray Paint Ranked Overall

 The clear winner to me was Rustoleum Metallic Finish Gold.
-This gold spray paint is absolutely gorgeous with no odd undertones, a convincing sheen when compared to the real deal, the coverage was the best, and the application of the final finish was completely even with no splattering.
+This gold spray paint is absolutely gorgeous with no odd undertones, a convincing sheen when compared to the high quality real deal, the coverage was the best, and the application of the final finish was completely even with no splattering.

 What else should I test?
 This was fun!